GTMeijer/VulOptiSim/README.md

 ## To build the project with clang

-The following scripts builds the project with the right dependencies, makes sure to change the [USERNAME], and vulkan SDK version number if needed.
+The following scripts build the project with the right dependencies, makes sure to change the [USERNAME], and vulkan SDK version number if needed.
 Note: Add -O0 for a debug build and -O2 or -O3 for an optimized build, use the latter for profiling and checking your speedup!

 Release build: